TnTech-ECE/S25_Team2_MyCapstoneProject/Project_Proposal.md

 * The battery shall meet or exceed the performance of the Zero Motorcycle battery, ensuring sufficient power, endurance, and efficiency for competitive racing namely a maximum energy capacity of 7.2 kWh with a nominal energy capacity of 6.8 kWh, a nominal voltage of 102 V, a maximum cell discharge of 10 C, a maximum cell discharge temp of 60 degrees C, a maximum charge temperature of 50 degrees C, a minimum charge temperature of 0 degrees C, and a weight of 81 lbs.
 [12]

-Battery (accumulator) [11]
+Battery (accumulator) shall: [11]

--design of the battery shall be documented in the SES  F.10.1.2 [11]
+- design of the battery shall be documented in the SES  F.10.1.2 [11]

--shall attach to the vehicle.
+- shall attach to the vehicle.
 [11]

--liquid coolant shall not touch the cells of the accumulator T.5.4.3 [11]
+- liquid coolant shall not touch the cells of the accumulator T.5.4.3 [11]

--the hot (ungrounded) terminal shall be insulated T.9.2.3 [11]
+- the hot (ungrounded) terminal shall be insulated T.9.2.3 [11]

--the battery pack shall be made out of sturdy, NON-Flammable material T.9.2.5 [11]
+- the battery pack shall be made out of sturdy, NON-Flammable material T.9.2.5 [11]

--shall have documentation proving it meets the rules requirements.
+- shall have documentation proving it meets the rules requirements.
 T.9.2.6 [11]

--an energy meter will be provided at the event, the maximum power shall not exceed 80 kW  [11]
+- an energy meter will be provided at the event, the maximum power shall not exceed 80 kW EV 3.3.1 [11]

-EV 3.3.1 [11]

--maximum voltage between any two points shall not exceed 600 V DC.
+- maximum voltage between any two points shall not exceed 600 V DC.
 EV 3.3.2 [11]

--shall be connected to a motor controller, no direct connections between the battery and motor is allowed.
+- shall be connected to a motor controller, no direct connections between the battery and motor is allowed.
 EV 4.2 [11]

--shall be removable from the vehicle while still being rules compliant.
+- shall be removable from the vehicle while still being rules compliant.
 EV.4.3.2 [11]

--shall be closed at all times without the need to install additional protective covers.
+- shall be closed at all times without the need to install additional protective covers.
 EV.4.3.3 [11]

 The container may contain holes, but only the wiring harness, ventilation, fasteners, and coolant fluid may pass through those holes.
 EV.4.3.4 a [11]

--shall be transported on a handcart.
+- shall be transported on a handcart.
 EV.4.10.1 [11]

 Each segment of the accumulator may have [11]

--a maximum voltage of 120 V DC.
+- a maximum voltage of 120 V DC.
 [11]

--energy of 6MJ maximum –figured by multiplying the maximum stack voltage with the nominal capacity of the cells used.
+- energy of 6MJ maximum –figured by multiplying the maximum stack voltage with the nominal capacity of the cells used.
 [11]

--a mass of 12 kg maximum.
+- a mass of 12 kg maximum.
 [11]

--the poles shall be insulated from the inner wall of the container with an insulating material rated for the maximum voltage of the tractive system voltage.
+- the poles shall be insulated from the inner wall of the container with an insulating material rated for the maximum voltage of the tractive system voltage.
 EV.5.2.2 a [11]

--any penetrations of the container shall have protection against puncturing the insulating barrier.
+- any penetrations of the container shall have protection against puncturing the insulating barrier.
 EV.5.2.2 c [11]

--the outer container shall be connected to ground through a low resistance.
+- the outer container shall be connected to ground through a low resistance.
 EV.5.2.2 b [11]

--each accumulator segment shall be electrically isolated from each other and on top of the segments to prevent arcing.
+- each accumulator segment shall be electrically isolated from each other and on top of the segments to prevent arcing.
 EV.5.2.3 [11]

 EV.4.3.8 Each Accumulator Container shall be labelled with the: a.
 School Name and Vehicle Number b.
 Symbol specified in ISO 7010-W012 (triangle with black lightning bolt on yellow background) with: • Triangle side length of 100 mm minimum • Visibility from all angles, including when the lid is removed c.
 Text “Always Energized” d.
 Text “High Voltage” if the voltage meets T.9.1.1 [11]

--All wires in the accumulator shall be rated for the maximum voltage in the tractive system.
+- All wires in the accumulator shall be rated for the maximum voltage in the tractive system.
 EV.5.2.5 [11]

 EV.5.3.2 -Maintenance Plugs shall:  [11]